 As with Kava in general, plants prefer about 30% shade.
 This seems to be especially true with new Kava cuttings.
 It’s tempting to give them tons of light, but young Kava plants tend to burn easily.
 They’re strong plants in general, but they are fussy in a few key areas, and sun is definitely one of them.
 The good news is that once a plant is mature, you can accelerate the growth by moving them to more sun.
 I’ve had Kava plants about a year old that were placed into direct sunlight, and they showed accelerated growth over the ones in 30% shade, without any noticeable negative effects.
+With that in mind, just think about how many Kava plants can be grown in an environment as big as a commercial greenhouse for instance.
+Growing them in a place similar to this may mean that they will always have access to direct sunlight which can help them to grow at a quicker rate and with the reduced likelihood of any negative effects from the shade.
 The roots were also slightly larger, which, with Kava, is usually the goal.

 When can you actually take new cuttings from a Kava mother plant?